-We can use the wages paid to all players over 5 seasons and compare it to the number of points accumulated over 5 seasons.
+[i class=”fa-chevron-circle-right”] We can use the wages paid to all players over five seasons and compare it to the number of points accumulated over five seasons.

-The assumption is that wages would reflect players’ skills and contributions and take into account contributions made by players not bought in that 5 year period.
+[i class=”fa-chevron-circle-right”] The assumption is that wages would reflect players’ skills and contributions and take into account contributions made by players not brought in that five year period.

-The ★ indicates teams that are in “Top Four”, the four teams that consistently finished in the top four between 2005-2009.
+[i class=”fa-chevron-circle-right”] The ★ indicates teams that are in “Top Four,” the four teams that consistently finished in the top four between 2005-2009.

 Do wages reflect performance better?

-The teams who have a higher total wage payroll generally have more points.
+[i class=”fa-check-circle”] The teams who have a higher total wage payroll have more points.

 - If teams get relegated, they start in the lower league, where they could perform better.